-A Path to Realizing the Sustainability Benefits of Rubber-Modified Asphalt ires remain one of the most recycled and reclaimed products in the United States.
+A Path to Realizing the Sustainability Benefits of Rubber-Modified Asphalt

+T ires remain one of the most recycled and reclaimed products in the United States.
 Since 1990 - through the combined efforts of the U.S. Tire Manufacturers Association (USTMA), state and federal regulators, recyclers and other stakeholders - 94% of the scrap tires stockpiled in the U.S. have been abated.
 However, recent trends show that scrap tire markets are not keeping up with growth in new tire shipments.
 USTMA is working with other stakeholders on multiple fronts to encourage the growth of circular, sustainable markets for scrap tires, including the use of Ground Tire Rubber in Rubber-Modified Asphalt (RMA).

-RMA has been used in the U.S. since the 1960s - to date, 31 states are either using, testing or planning projects using RMA - but despite demonstrable performance and environmental benefits, extensive market adoption has yet to occur.
+RMA has been used in the U.S. since the 1960s - 21 states have issued RMA specifications and 14 others have recent studies or pilot projects - but despite demonstrable performance and environt despite demonstrable performance and environmental benefits, extensive market adoption has yet to occur.
 To better understand the potential obstacles to wider use of RMA, USTMA collaborated with The Ray - a philanthropic organization dedicated to the discovery and implementation of sustainable transportation technologies - and researchers at the University of Missouri-Columbia to produce a State of Knowledge report on RMA.
 Published in May 2021, the report identifies knowledge gaps and offers recommendations for future research and investment based on a study of scholarly articles and reports dating back to the early 1960's and a new survey of 26 U.S. state highway agencies.